ivangfr/springboot-proxysql-mysql/README.md

 ## Check ProxySQL configuration

-- In a terminal and inside `springboot-proxysql-mysql` root folder, run the script below to connect to `ProxySQL` command line terminal
+- In a terminal and inside the `springboot-proxysql-mysql` root folder, run the script below to connect to `ProxySQL` command line terminal:
   ```
   ./proxysql-admin.sh
   ```

-- In `ProxySQL Admin> ` terminal run the following command to see the `MySQL` servers
+- In `ProxySQL Admin> ` terminal run the following command to see the `MySQL` servers:
   ```
   SELECT * FROM mysql_servers;
   ```

-- The following select shows the global variables
+- The following select shows the global variables:
   ```
   SELECT * FROM global_variables;
   ```

-- In order to exit `ProxySQL` command line terminal, type `exit`
+- In order to exit `ProxySQL` command line terminal, type `exit`.

 ## Start customer-api

-- In a terminal and navigate to `springboot-proxysql-mysql` root folder
+- In a terminal and navigate to the `springboot-proxysql-mysql` root folder;

-- Run the following Maven command to start `customer-api`
+- Run the following Maven command to start the application:
   ```
   ./mvnw clean spring-boot:run --projects customer-api
   ```

 ## Simulation

-1. Open three terminals: one for `mysql-master`, one for `mysql-slave-1` and another for `mysql-slave-2`
+1. Open three terminals: one for `mysql-master`, one for `mysql-slave-1` and another for `mysql-slave-2`;

-2. In `mysql-master` terminal, connect to `MySQL Monitor` by running
+2. In `mysql-master` terminal, connect to `MySQL Monitor` by running:
    ```
    docker exec -it -e MYSQL_PWD=secret mysql-master mysql -uroot --database customerdb
    ```